 Content and services from other websites

 Content on this website may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 You have the right to be informed about how we use your data, the right to request access to your personal data, the right amend incorrect data, the right to restrict what data can be used for, the right – in some circumstances – to have your data deleted and the right to data portability.

-This can be done by contacting us using the details on our contact us page.
+This can be done by contacting us using the details on our contact us page or by emailing:

 You can obtain further information about these rights from the Information Commissioner’s Office at: www.ico.org.uk or via their telephone helpline (0303 123 1113).